- Find a Doctor

 Here are some tips to insure your trip to the grocery store will assist you in choosing heart healthy foods in an efficient manner.

-- By planning your meals/menus for the week and making a grocery list, you are much more likely to buy the healthy foods on your list.
+- Plan ahead.
+By planning your meals/menus for the week and making a grocery list, you are much more likely to buy the healthy foods on your list.
 When we have a grocery list, we tend to have less impulse buys and can save a lot of money on our grocery bills.

-- Healthier foods are located around the edges of the grocery store.
+- Shop the edges.
+Healthier foods are located around the edges of the grocery store.
 The interior aisles in most stores are loaded with highly processed foods.
 Obtain a grocery aisle map from the store and avoid aisles that do not have the foods on your grocery list.
 Navigate the perimeter of the grocery store to purchase heart healthy whole foods such as fruits, vegetables, whole grains, lean proteins and non-fat dairy products.
 Only visit the center aisles which contain foods such as brown rice, whole wheat pasta, oatmeal, quinoa, and dried beans.

 PRODUCE (Fruits and vegetables): Purchase fresh produce that is in season for the best flavor and buy.
 In general, the darker the color, the higher the produce will be in nutrients.
 Frozen or canned forms processed without added sugar, fats, or sauces are a good choice.
 Dried fruits are a healthy, high fiber snack but are high in calories since the water has been removed so watch your portion size.
 Aim for five cups of produce each day to include cholesterol lowering fiber in your diet.